Tampa Car Accident Lawyer & Trial Attorney

 Usually not without understanding the medical trajectory and coverage.
 Once you sign a release, you typically cannot reopen the claim.

-What is PIP insurance in Florida?
+What Is PIP Insurance in Florida?

 PIP is Florida's no-fault coverage that usually pays part of medical expenses and limited wage loss regardless of fault, subject to statutory rules and caps.
 The 14-day treatment rule and EMC issues affect how much may be available.

-Can I sue if Florida is a no-fault state?
+Can I Sue if Florida Is a No-Fault State?

 Yes.
 No-fault affects how some early bills are paid.
 You may still pursue a liability claim against an at-fault driver when the injuries and damages support it, and non-economic damages generally require meeting the serious injury threshold.